meower-media-co/RFC/RFC-1-Clients.md

 ### Design Practices

-If you are using M.js, or a similar library you do not need to follow this sub-part of the RFC.
+If you are using M.js or a similar library, you do not need to follow this part of the RFC.
 The library should have implemented it for you.

 - Do not fetch the chat list every time the user goes onto the page.
-   We provide updates to chats on the WebSocket.
-Basically just cache
+   We provide updates to chats on the WebSocket, so you can cache them.
 - Store the posts & don't spam the API to get new posts.
-    Again the WebSocket provides this to you.
+    The WebSocket provides this to you as well.
 - Do not grab the post IDs.
     You instead should use `?autoget` to grab the posts automatically.